Colourcloud/DV-Account-Suite/README.md

 A modern web-based account management system for MUonline private servers with a beautiful dashboard UI, dark mode support, and SQL database integration.

+## Credits

+- DVTeam for providing the emulator
+- SkillRO for providing insight into item structure

 ## Features

 - 🎨 **Modern UI** - Built with shadcn/ui components and Tailwind CSS